Maintenance and Preservation

 Life cycle management can be used at both network level and at project level.
 At network-level, life cycle management considers the needs of an entire asset class, as well as the available funding, to determine the most appropriate life-cycle strategies.
 For example, analysis can establish the optimal proportions of overall investment that should be allocated to different types of interventions over the network, to minimize investment to achieve performance targets or an average condition level.
 At a project level, life cycle management is commonly used to develop asset-specific strategies.
 Project level life cycle plans provide input into the network level life cycle plans.
 Large bridges or other distinct network components are often planned and managed in this manner.

 Life Cycle Cost Analysis (LCCA) is an engineering-economics approach that can be used to quantify the differential costs of alternative design approaches.
-Network level life cycle management, while a more holistic process that manages every stage of an asset’s life, may employ LCCA or other forms of analysis to inform management decision-making.
+Network level life cycle management, while a more wholistic process that manages every stage of an asset’s life, may employ LCCA or other forms of analysis to inform management decision-making.
 Figure 4.2 highlights some of the major differences between life cycle management and life cycle cost analysis.
 At the network level, LCCA can be used to understand how to best manage the network as it ages.
 At a project level, it is used to understand what are the most effective actions to be taken on the assets within the project scope at the time of project delivery.
 Both network level and project level analyses contain many aspects of engineering economic analysis, such as consideration of user benefits, user costs, and the time-value of money to identify alternatives that represent the lowest practicable life cycle cost over the analysis period to achieve the desired objectives.

 Figure 4.2 Attributes of network level life cycle management and project level life cycle cost analysis